-If you are worried about how your adopted cat is behaving, please get in touch with the RSPCA.
+If you are worried about how your adopted cat is behaving, please get in touch with the RSPCA as soon as possible.
 We will work with you to help understand why your cat is behaving in a certain way and offer advice to help manage the problem.
 In some cases, we may refer you for more specialist advice, especially if we are worried about how your cat is feeling and think they may not be enjoying life to the full.